 It’s never an easy decision to send a parent or loved one to a nursing home.
 However, there can be no other choice if the individual in question requires the quality and intensity of care that cannot be provided at home.
 In the aftermath of such a difficult decision, nothing is more upsetting than discovering that your trust has been misplaced and that the caregiver has performed their duties in a manner that has brought pain and suffering to your loved one.
 Bedsores are almost always the result of substandard care.

 Under Nevada law, healthcare providers, including nursing homes, are required to provide a standard level of care to their patients.
 They must take all reasonable steps to avoid exposing patients to unnecessary harm while under their care.
-If you suspect your loved one is suffering from inadequate care, contact an experienced Las Vegas bedsores attorney from Cogburn Law Offices to help build a case with our team of Las Vegas personal injury lawyers on behalf of your loved one.
+If you suspect your loved one is suffering from inadequate care, contact an experienced Las Vegas bedsores attorney from Cogburn Law to help build a case with our team of Las Vegas nursing home abuse lawyers on behalf of your loved one.